BILBAO & BARCELONA

 eager to host a future edition of the Citython as an experienced city.
 The council will define a new challenge for the 2021 Citython edition in Barcelona, provide support to participants with the help of UPC and develop a follow-up plan for working with the winners of Citython Barcelona 2021.

-Calming down urban traffic, the 30km/h challenge
+Calming down urban traffic in Bilbao, the 30km/h challenge

 Bilbao is a pioneer in setting the speed limit throughout the city at 30km/h.
 It aims to facilitate the coexistence on public roads of different types of vehicles, with a clear nod to the most vulnerable: bicycles, scooters, ... pedestrians.
 At 30km/h, not only do the consequences of the accidents decrease in intensity, but the reduction in environmental and noise pollution becomes palpable.
 However, not all drivers are able to change their mods from one day to the next for various reasons.
 The city needs to meet this goal to promote more respectful and inclusive mobility and thus faces the dilemma: How to get cars to respect the 30km/h limit?
 More control systems/penalties/fines or incentives through gamification systems,… other?